by the Open Source Security Foundation (OpenSSF), 2025-03-19

 on GitHub”).
 For an example of this “ugly” view, see the

-There are a practically infinite number of ways to publish results on a website that are better.
+There are practically infinite ways to publish results on a website.
 This abundance of choices was part of the problem of picking any particular way to publish results.
-This is especially a challenge for us, because many participants in the OpenSSF are fully capable of understanding and implementing complex workflows if the situation called for it.
+This is especially a challenge for us, because many participants in the OpenSSF can understand and implement complex workflows if the situation calls for it.

-On 2023-06-06 the OpenSSF best practices WG re-raised the lack of a good “publishing” process to a website was a problem.
+On 2023-06-06, the OpenSSF Best Practices Working Group (WG) re-raised the problem that the OpenSSF lacked a good process for publishing results to a website.
 This was recorded as Best Practices WG issue 158, Revamp publishing of guides such as concise guides & scm guide.

 best.openssf.org

-practices WG.
-This involves easy one-time actions (add a DNS
+Practices WG.
+This involves easy one-time actions (in particular, add a DNS

-will automatically get TLS certificates, so we quickly serve web pages
+will automatically get TLS certificates, so we securely serve

 Contributors can simply use git and GitHub as usual,